dylickz/dylickz/README.md

 <p>i am objectum.
 I have an platonic attraction to robots and tech in general like wires and pc.. im a tech nerd (idont study it.) :3 if u dont like it just block!! ^_^<p>
 <p></p>
+<p>do NOT even talk to me if u have a touch trigger in a PONY game with PIXELS.. please im gigging sohard i understand if ur upset like crying but eitherway its so weird HELP</p>
 <p>jimmy fans, kins, etc DONT INTERACT! (both mouthwashing and msi)<p>

 ![8a023862f70d7f185e6520261049bd6f](https://github.com/user-attachments/assets/7ce0fe4d-6f83-4925-a026-844430ac2229)